 New Jersey imposes restrictions on college sports betting.
 NJ sportsbooks cannot take bets on games that involve New Jersey schools or take place in New Jersey.

-Fortunately, Pennsylvania does not impose these same restrictions and Wildcat fans can find lines on Villanova games posted at all licensed PA sportsbooks.
+However, Pennsylvania does not impose these same restrictions and Wildcat bettors can find lines on Villanova games posted at all licensed PA sportsbooks.

 The basic college basketball bets available at PA sportsbooks are:

 A line bet in college basketball is quite similar to a point spread bet in football.
 Sportsbooks post the line on a Wildcats game with the same positive (+) or negative (-) number beside each of the teams.